Taking the time to plan your Strategy well

 If you recognise the value of this important change in consumer habits and want to know how you can start an e-Commerce business — or perhaps, wish to take an existing online business further, we have news for you.

 You've come to the right place!
 We just won’t talk about trends and theories.
-Instead, in this series of posts we'll show you practically how to start your online store: beginning with your Great Idea, and then moving on to the task of defining your customers and selecting your products.
+Instead, in this practical Mini-Course we'll show you practically how to start your online store: beginning with your Great Idea, and then moving on to the task of defining your customers and selecting your products.

 We'll walk you through the very first steps, and you'll even finish this post knowing about technical platforms and shipping requirements.